Busch Gardens: A guide to "BG" Williamsburg

 The following is a guide in hitting BG in one day if you are staying for a week and wish to split this up a bit by all means pick and chose what you want to get into first!

 The Globe Theater use to be home to a 4D theater that plays a 3D family friendly movie with added special effects.
 Currently till the end of August 2014 The Globe is debuting London Rocks highlighting the importance and impact of music in our lives.
 The show is a spectacular 25 minute live action show mixed with moving video scenes that transport you to a surreal musical realm.
+In June 2017 Britmania will rock the night away with pop and rock-nroll hits from the 1960's to today!

 Big Ben is also one of the iconic structures here, if you have a large group that wants to split up at anytime this is a great meeting spot!